 The most direct measure of the total quantity of dust in 311P is provided by the integrated photometry obtained using a large projected aperture.
 Large aperture photometry suffers primarily from uncertainties introduced by the non-uniform sky background.
 The HST images are susceptible to background contamination by stars and galaxies which are swept over large distances in the image plane by the parallactic motion of the telescope.
-For example, imperfectly removed field objects are obvious as diagonal streaks in the October 18 and November 13 panels of Figure (2).
-By trial and error, we found that a circular aperture 6.0" in radius, with sky subtraction from a surrounding annulus extending to 12.0", gives the best measure of the total light from 311P on UT 2013 September 10.
+For example, imperfectly removed field objects are obvious as diagonal streaks in the October 18 and November 13 panels of Figure 2.
+By trial and error, we found that a circular aperture 6".0 in radius, with sky subtraction from a surrounding annulus extending to 12".0, gives the best measure of the total light from 311P on UT 2013 September 10.
 On other dates, we scaled the radius of the photometry aperture in inverse proportion to the geocentric distance (Table 1) in order to ensure that a fixed volume around the nucleus was always measured.
-The background determination was made in a contiguous annulus with the difference between the inner and outer radii fixed at 6.0".
+The background determination was made in a contiguous annulus with the difference between the inner and outer radii fixed at 6".0.

-These measurements, V{θ} , are summarized in Table (3) together with our estimates of the errors attributable to background subtraction.
-We found that the difference between photometry obtained using a fixed aperture of 6.0" radius and one scaled inversely with the geocentric distance was ≤ 0.1 magnitudes.
-Note that Table (3) supersedes large aperture measurements from Table 2 of Paper 1, which are in error because of incorrect background subtraction by the first author.
-We also list in Table (3) the absolute magnitude calculated from V{θ} using the inverse square law and an assumed S-type asteroid phase function, $H{\theta}(S)$.
+These measurements, V{θ} , are summarized in Table 3 together with our estimates of the errors attributable to background subtraction.
+We found that the difference between photometry obtained using a fixed aperture of 6.0 radius and one scaled inversely with the geocentric distance was ≤ 0.1 mag.
+Note that Table 3 supersedes large aperture measurements from Table 2 of Paper I, which are in error because of incorrect background subtraction by the first author.
+We also list in Table 3 the absolute magnitude calculated from V{θ} using the inverse square law and an assumed S-type asteroid phase function, $H{\theta}(S)$.
 A fraction of the light in the large-aperture photometry is scattered from the nucleus.
-To isolate the contribution from the coma, we computed with $H{0.2}(S)$ from Table (2) and $H{\theta}(S)$ from Table (3).
-Values of C_e computed from H{dust} and Equation (2) using $p_V = 0.29$ are given in the last column of Table (3).
-The cross-sections vary from a peak $C_e = 0.2 \text{ km}^2$ on September 23 to a minimum $C_e < 0.07 \text{ km}^2$ on February 11.
-However, the dust cross-sections do not fall monotonically as would be expected from dust produced impulsively, for example, by an impact.
-Instead, the dust cross-section has a local maximum in the UT 2013 September 23 observations, apparently due to the release of fresh material associated with the production of Tail G. Between September 23 (DOY 266) and October 18 (DOY 291), Figure (7) shows that the coma cross-section steadily decreases, with an e-folding time for the brightness of $\tau \sim 50 \text{ days } (4.3 \times 10^6 \text{ s})$.
-If this is a measure of the residence time of the dust in the projected annulus, we can infer an effective dust speed where we take $\theta = 5.6''$ as the average of the aperture radii on September 23 and October 18 (Table 3) and $\overline{\Delta} = 1.21$ AU is the average geocentric distance (Table 1).
-Substituting for τ , we find $v_d \sim 1 \text{ m s}^{-1}$.
-This is a strong upper limit to the dust ejection velocity from the nucleus, because the tail morphology clearly shows that radiation pressure is effective in accelerating the dust.
-For example, even with zero ejection velocity, a constant radiation pressure acceleration of magnitude βg{\odot} (where β is the dimensionless radiation pressure factor and g{\odot} is the gravitational acceleration to the Sun), would drive a grain to distance l if
+To isolate the contribution from the coma, we computed with $H{0.2}(S)$ from Table 2 and $H{\theta}(S)$ from Table 3.
+Values of C_e computed from H{dust} and Equation (2) using $p_V = 0.29$ are given in the last column of Table 3.
+The cross sections vary from a peak $C_e = 0.2 \text{ km}^2$ on September 23 to a minimum $C_e < 0.07 \text{ km}^2$ on February 11.
+However, the dust cross sections do not fall monotonically as would be expected from dust produced impulsively, for example, by an impact.
+Instead, the dust cross section has a local maximum in the UT 2013 September 23 observations, apparently due to the release of fresh material associated with the production of Tail G. Between September 23 (DOY 266) and October 18 (DOY 291), Figure 7 shows that the coma cross section steadily decreases, with an e-folding time for the brightness of $\tau \sim 50$ days $(4.3 \times 10^6 \text{ s})$.
+If

-$$H{dust} = -2.5 \times log{10} \left[10^{-0.4H{\theta}(S)} - 10^{-0.4H{0.2}(S)} \right]$$ (3)
+$$H{\text{dust}} = -2.5 \times \log{10} \left[10^{-0.4H{\theta}(S)} - 10^{-0.4H{0.2}(S)} \right]$$ (3)